 Entertainment and Travel Expenses

-If you travel to a convention, meeting or other business-related event, you can deduct all of your travel expenses, including public transportation fees, hotel costs and conference fees.
+If you travel to a convention, meeting, or other business-related events, you can deduct all of your travel expenses, including public transportation fees, hotel costs, and conference fees.
 You can only deduct 50% of your meal and entertainment costs.

 Often Overlooked Tax-Deductible Expenses For the Self-Employed

-- Yearly dues for commercial and trade organizations
+- Yearly dues for commercial or trade organizations

 - Parking fees